spicysomtam/aws-parallelcluster-monitoring/README.md

 ![Costs](docs/Costs.png?raw=true "Best - AWS ParallelCluster Costs")

-## Quickstart
+## Quickstart for Parallel Cluster 3.x (eg 3.11.1)

-1. Create a Security Group that allows you to access the `HeadNode` on Port 80 and 443.
-In the following example we open the security group up to `0.0.0.0/0` however we highly advise restricting this down further.
+1. Create a Security Group that allows you to access the `HeadNode` on Port 80 and 443 from the Internet.
+In the following example we open the security group up to `0.0.0.0/0`, which is fine for testing, but we highly advise restricting this down further.
 More information on how to create your security groups can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-sg.html#creating-a-security-group)

 ```bash
 read -p "Please enter the vpc id of your cluster: " vpc_id